CommandShiftHQ/javascript-basics-express/README.md

 ## Running tests

 You can run tests with the `npm test` command.
+You can also use [Postman](https://www.postman.com/downloads/) to run GET/POST commands and see the outputs.
+Before you run a command make sure you do `npm start` in node.

 ## Credits

 Copyright [Manchester Codes](https://github.com/MCRcodes).
-Thank you Gaz & [Ian](https://github.com/ian-antking) for your invaluable help.
+Thank you Gaz, [Ian](https://github.com/ian-antking) & [Ersel](https://github.com/ersel) for your invaluable help.